 School of Electrical Engineering and Telecommunications (Building G17)

-Dr Elias Aboutanios is a Senior Lecturer with the The School of Electrical Engineering and Telecommunications.
+Dr Elias Aboutanios is an Associate Professor with the School of Electrical Engineering and Telecommunications.
 He received his BE in Electrical Engineering from UNSW in 1997 and his PhD from UTS in 2002.
 His PhD research was on the estimation of frequency for the frequency tracking for communications with a low earth orbit satellite.
 From 2003 to 2007 he was a postdoctoral fellow at the Institute for Digital Communications at the University of Edinburgh, where he conducted research on space-time adaptive processing for radar target detection.
 Since 2007 he has been a senior lecturer at UNSW.
 His research interests include: